cdap-guides/cdap-workflow-guide/README.rst

 The application will assume that the purchase events are ingested into a Stream.
-The events can be ingested into a Stream continuously in realtime or in batches; whichever way, it doesn’t affect the ability of the MapReduce programs to consume them.
+The events can be ingested into a Stream continuously in real time or in batches; whichever way, it doesn’t affect the ability of the MapReduce programs to consume them.

-The ``PurchaseWorkflow`` encapsulates set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by the particular user and total purchases made for the particular product in a specific time range.
+The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by a particular user and total purchases made for a particular product in a specific time range.
 The results of the computation are persisted in a Dataset.

 Finally, the application contains a Service that exposes an HTTP endpoint to access the data stored in the Dataset.